oligot/epm/README.md

 ```

 Put this under your project's root, listing all of your dependencies.
-When you run `epm install`, epm will read this `system.json` file, resolve all the relevant dependencies and install them.
+When you run `epm sync`, epm will read this `system.json` file, resolve all the relevant dependencies and install them.

 For now, `name`, `version` and `dependencies` are the only properties that are used by epm.
 For the moment, you can only point to packages by adding their Git URL in the dependency's property.